Kyle Tucker Player Props: Astros vs. Athletics

 Kyle Tucker At The Plate

-- Tucker has 102 hits and an OBP of .377 to go with a slugging percentage of .488.
-All three of those stats rank first among Houston hitters this season.
+- Tucker leads Houston with 103 hits and an OBP of .376, plus a team-best slugging percentage of .488.

-- Among the qualifying batters in MLB action, he ranks 11th in batting average, 12th in on-base percentage, and 28th in slugging.
+- Among qualified hitters in baseball, he ranks 10th in batting average, 12th in on-base percentage, and 29th in slugging.

-- Tucker is batting .474 with one homer during his last outings and is riding a five-game hitting streak.
+- Tucker will look to extend his six-game hitting streak.
+He's batting .400 with one homer in his last outings.

-- He has homered in 14.9% of his games this year, and 3.5% of his plate appearances.
+- In 14.7% of his games this season, he has hit a home run, and 3.5% of his trips to the plate.

-- Tucker has had an RBI in 38 games this season (40.4%), including 16 multi-RBI outings (17.0%).
-He has also driven in three or more of his team's runs in five contests.
+- Tucker has driven home a run in 39 games this year (41.1%), including more than one RBI in 17.9% of his games and producing three or more of his team's runs on five occasions..

-- He has scored in 40.4% of his games this year, with two or more runs scored in 9.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.